antihax/BitWiseFramework/docs/Classes/class_bit_stream_writer.md

 **Parameters**:

-  * **value** The integer value to be written to the bitstream.
+  * **value** The integer value to write.
-  * **bits** The number of bits to be written from the value to the bitstream.
+  * **bits** The number of bits to use to represent the integer value.

-**Return**: Returns true if the operation is successful, false otherwise.
+**Return**: Returns true if the write operation was successful, false otherwise.

-WriteUInt is a function that writes an unsigned integer value to a bitstream.
+Writes an unsigned integer value to the bitstream.

 ### function WriteSInt